 Name of members Number of meetings attended/held

 Ms. Chong Sok Un (Chairman) 1/1

-Dato' Wong Peng Chong (ceased on 13 May 2021) 1/1

 Mr. Zhang Jian 1/1

 Dr. Xia Xiaoning 1/1

 Dr. Wong Wing Kuen, Albert 1/1

 Ms. Yang Lai Sum, Lisa 1/1

 The Nomination Committee is responsible for formulating nomination policy for the Board's consideration and implementing the Board's approved nomination policy and making recommendations to the Board on the appointment or re-appointment of the Directors, and Board succession.